reposense/RepoSense/.github/ISSUE_TEMPLATE/feature-request.md

   Before opening a new issue, please search existing issues:  https://github.com/reposense/RepoSense/issues -->

-**What feature do you want RepoSense to have?**
+**What feature do you think would benefit RepoSense users?**
 <!--
-  Provide a clear and concise description of what you want.
+  Provide a clear and concise description of the feature.
 -->

-**Is your feature request related to a problem?**
+**Is the feature request related to a problem?**

 <!--
   Provide a clear and concise description of what the problem is.